MNXOnline/getting-started/docs/tutorial/multi-container-apps/index.md

     And in the mysql shell, run the following:

     ```plaintext
+    mysql> use todos
+    Reading table information for completion of table and column names
+    You can turn off this feature to get a quicker startup with -A

+    Database changed

     mysql> select * from todo_items;
     +--------------------------------------+--------------------+-----------+
     | id                                   | name               | completed |